sshilko/moar/_posts/2014-11-21-RabbitMQ-Server-Plugins.md

  * rabbitmq_management_agent
  * rabbitmq_mqtt
  * amqp_client

+# ...
 {% endhighlight bash %}

-mqtt plugin successfuly started, also the management plugin started and should be available at localhost port 15672, otherwise chec the /var/log/rabbitmq/startup_err for startup error logs
+Our modified MQTT plugin successfuly started together with the [Management Plugin](https://www.rabbitmq.com/management.html) started and should be available at local port 15672.

+> otherwise check the /var/log/rabbitmq/startup_err for startup error logs

+#### RabbitMQ vhost, exchange, users setup

-Next we declared the MQTT plugin bould to HOST="/vhost1" and exchange="exchange1" but we never created those so MQTT connections will not work yet first get the rabbitmqadmin
+We declared the MQTT plugin to be bound to to "/vhost1" and exchange="exchange1" but never created them, so MQTT connections will not work.
+To define those entities we need a tool [rabbitmqadmin](https://www.rabbitmq.com/management-cli.html) from the management plugin.

 {% highlight bash %}

+#first get the rabbitmqadmin

 cd ~
 wget http://localhost:15672/cli/rabbitmqadmin